 Whether it be a response to an attack or the restoration of order in the midst of panic, professionals are needed who are trained for leadership and ready to react.
-To address this need, AUM’s College of Liberal Arts and Social Sciences offers a Master of Science in Homeland Security and Emergency Management degree, offered in the classroom or online for your convenience.
+To address this need, AUM’s College of Liberal Arts and Social Sciences offers a Master of Science in Homeland Security and Emergency Management degree, offered online for your convenience.

 Homeland security is one of the largest job sectors in the federal government, with nearly 200,000 jobs accounting for approximately 10 percent of the federal workforce.
 Other employers for homeland security degree holders include the FBI, the Secret Service, the Department of Transportation, the various military branches, and state and local law enforcement.
 Many county- and state-level governments employ emergency management directors to manage response to extreme weather, natural disasters, acts of terrorism, and other dangers.
 Private companies and nonprofits also hire security specialists to protect their employees, customers, computer networks and information.
 Potential job titles include: